Kenny is Director, Nations & Regions and sits on both the BBC Board and Executive Committee.

-He had been Controller since April 2004 and Head of Programmes from 2000 when he had responsibility for production and commissioning of all BBC output broadcast in Scotland on television, radio and online.
+He was Controller, BBC Scotland from 2004-2009 when he was in charge of production and commissioning of all BBC output broadcast in Scotland on television, radio and online.

-Among the major projects he has overseen in that role are In Search Of Scotland, Chewin' The Fat, Still Game, Gruth Is Uachdar (Crowdie And Cream) and Scotland's Empire on television and, on Radio Scotland, Gracenotes, Off The Ball and Lesley Riddoch.
+As Head of Programmes from 2000-2004, among the major projects he oversaw included: In Search Of Scotland, Chewin' The Fat, Still Game, Gruth Is Uachdar (Crowdie And Cream) and Scotland's Empire on television and, on Radio Scotland, Gracenotes and Off The Ball.

 Salary and total remuneration